RECIPE: Candy Shop Soap Pops MP Soap

-- Remove entire 2# of clear soap from plastic tray.
-Cut up into 1-2" cubes.
-Place in large glass measuring cup.
+- Remove entire 2 lb. of clear soap from plastic tray and cut off 3 of the 4 rectangles (24 lbs) of soap.
+Cut up into 1-2" cubes and place in large glass measuring cup.

 - Heat soap in microwave until melted.
 Remove and stir to dissolve any slivers of soap that remain.

-- In plastic beaker, pour 1 oz of fragrance oil.
-Since this fragrance has 5% vanilla content, you will need to add .5 oz of Vanilla Color Stabilizer to fragrance.
-Mix well and let set for 2 minutes.
+- In plastic beaker, pour 1 oz. of fragrance oil.
+Since this fragrance has 5% vanilla content, you will need to add .5 oz. of Vanilla Color Stabilizer to fragrance.
+Mix well and let sit for 2 minutes.

-- To clear melted soap, add 2-3 drops of strawberry red liquid dye.
-Add fragrace oil mixture and mix well.
+- To clear melted soap, add fragrance oil mixture and mix well.